HordLawk/YottaBot/README.md

 - [ ] create and edit role menus with built in forms \*** \****
 - [ ] button to edit action reason in the command reply ***
 - [x] logs for newly joined member with a button to ban them
-- [x] show stickers in deleted messages logs
-- [x] command to extract an image from a sticker with a button to add them
 - [ ] command to add a sticker from an attachment * \*\****
 - [ ] message context menu that shows previous versions of the target message *